resemble-ai/resemble-mcp/README.md

 This is the official Resemble AI MCP server.
 It implements the Model Context Protocol (stdio transport) to serve documentation from `docs/pages/` as queryable resources.
 The server aggregates docs by topic and provides full-text search across all MDX files.

-**Implementation:**
+**What it provides:**
-- Topic-based aggregation (13 topics: voice-cloning, text-to-speech, agents, etc.)
+- Topic-based documentation aggregation (13 topics: voice-cloning, text-to-speech, agents, etc.)
-- Full-text search with basic scoring across all documentation pages
+- Full-text search across all MDX documentation pages
-- Direct page access by filesystem path
+- OpenAPI 3.0 spec with exact request/response schemas for code generation
-- API specification (`api_spec.md`) access via resource URI
+- Direct page and endpoint access

-Once connected, your coding assistant can query Resemble AI documentation programmatically, enabling faster development without manual doc lookup.
-You can vibe code complete applications—your assistant has instant access to API references, guides, and specifications.
+Once connected, your coding assistant can query Resemble AI documentation programmatically.
+You can vibe code complete applications—your assistant has instant access to guides, tutorials, and exact API schemas for accurate code generation.

 ## Quick Start